 The council collecting and passing through the donations would track the donor names, addresses, and amounts given and provide that information to the recipient charity.
 The charity, in this case, the PCC, would then issue the receipt.

 IRS publication 557, available online, has more information on these rules.
 Information on pass-through charitable fundraising is also available on the Knights of Columbus website under For Officers/Reports Online/Support Materials/Form 990 information.

-In Canada, the council leading the campaign should collect the checks and other donated funds, make a record of who donated how much, but not deposit the money.
+If this second alternative is used in Canada, the council leading the campaign should collect the checks and other donated funds, make a record of who donated how much, but not deposit the money.
 Instead, the funds should be given to the PCC for deposit and the PCC should issue receipts.
-The donations should be retained by the PCC in its bank account until the local council’s full 50% of the cost of the machine is raised, matched by the Supreme Council, and then used by the PCC to purchase the ultrasound machine.
+The donations should be retained by the PCC in its bank account until the local council’s full 50% of the cost of the machine, or the full cost of the vehicle, is raised, and matching funds are received from the Supreme Council.

 Donors in both the United States and Canada should always check with their own tax attorney and accountant, as individual situations may vary.

 What is the policy concerning K of C Signage on Ultrasound Machines and Mobile Units?

 Ultrasound machines, to be used either in a building or in a mobile unit, and RV’s, vans, or other vehicles used as mobile ultrasound units, funded in whole or in part by the Knights of Columbus through the Ultrasound Initiative, should be the property of the PCC operating them, not of the K of C, and any signage on the ultrasound machine or vehicle should make this distinction clear.

 Credit may be given to the Knights of Columbus by posting a sign on or near the ultrasound machine or mobile unit that reads, “Funded (in part) by a grant from the Knights of Columbus,” along with a K of C emblem.